kensanata/lupa-pona/README.md

 These are the options Lupa Pona knows about:

+- `--host` is the address to use; the default is 0.0.0.0, i.e. accepting all connections (use this option if your machine is reachable via multiple names, e.g. `alexschroeder.ch` and `emacswiki.org` and you just want want to serve one of them)
 - `--port` is the port to use; the default is 1965
 - `--log_level` is the log level to use (error, warn, info, debug, trace);
 the default is `warn`